Colson Whitehead: Career

 His nonfiction account of the 2011 World Series of Poker, The Noble Hustle: Poker, Beef Jerky & Death, was published by Doubleday in 2014.

 Whitehead has taught at Princeton University, New York University, the University of Houston, Columbia University, Brooklyn College, Hunter College, and Wesleyan University.
 He has been a writer-in-residence at Vassar College, the University of Richmond, and the University of Wyoming.

 In 2015, he joined The New York Times Magazine to write a column on language.

 The Underground Railroad was a selection of Oprah's Book Club 2.0, and was chosen by President Barack Obama as one of five books on his summer vacation reading list.
 In 2017, the novel was awarded the Carnegie Medal for Excellence in Fiction at the American Library Association Mid-Winter Conference in Atlanta, Georgia.
 Colson was honored with the 2017 Hurston/Wright Award for fiction presented by the Zora Neale Hurston/Richard Wright Foundation.
 The Underground Railroad won the 2017 Pulitzer Prize for Fiction.
 Judges of the prize called the novel "a smart melding of realism and allegory that combines the violence of slavery and the drama of escape in a myth that speaks to contemporary America".

 Whitehead's seventh novel, The Nickel Boys, was published in 2019.
 It was inspired by the story of the Dozier School for Boys in Florida, where children convicted of minor offenses suffered violent abuse.
 In conjunction with its publication, Whitehead was featured on the cover Time magazine's July 8, 2019, edition, alongside the strap-line "America's Storyteller".
 The Nickel Boys won the 2020 Pulitzer Prize for Fiction.
 Judges of the prize called the novel "a spare and devastating exploration of abuse at a reform school in Jim Crow-era Florida that is ultimately a powerful tale of human perseverance, dignity and redemption".
 It was Whitehead's second win, making him the fourth writer to win the prize twice.
-In 2022, it was announced that Whitehead will executive produce the upcoming film adaptation of the same name.
+In 2022, it was announced that Whitehead would executive produce the 2024 film adaptation of the same name.

 Whitehead's eighth novel, Harlem Shuffle, was conceived and begun before he wrote The Nickel Boys.
 It is a work of crime fiction set in Harlem during the 1960s.
 Whitehead spent years writing it, and finished it in "bite-sized chunks" during the months he spent in quarantine in New York City during the COVID-19 pandemic.
 Harlem Shuffle was published by Doubleday on September 14, 2021.
 Crook Manifesto, Whitehead's ninth novel and a follow-up to Harlem Shuffle, was published on July 18, 2023.
+Cool Machine, Whitehead's tenth novel and the conclusion to his "Harlem Trilogy," was published on July 21, 2026.

+On July 31, 2026, Variety reported that Whitehead's "Harlem Trilogy" was in development at Apple TV, with Graham Yost and Aric Avelino adapting the books.